QubesOS/qubes-doc/common-tasks/usb.md

 **Caution:** Please carefully read the [Security Warning about USB Input Devices] before proceeding.

 In order to use a USB mouse, you must first attach it to a USB qube, then give that qube permission to pass mouse input to dom0.
+The following steps are already done by default if you created the sys-usb qube with `qubesctl state.sls qvm.sys-usb` above, or let Qubes create it for you on first boot.
+However, if you've created the USB qube manually:

 Edit the `qubes.InputMouse` policy file in dom0, which is located here:

     /etc/qubes-rpc/policy/qubes.InputMouse